phamtanlong/uFrame-Porter/README.md

 Make Unity can build & run new uFrame's lib.

 6. Building new uFrame's code:
-Open new uFrame's editor, click Build All.
+Open new uFrame's editor, open your project's name & click Build All.

 Good luck to you!